 - Situation 1: You get the Part D vaccination at the network pharmacy.
 (Whether you have this choice depends on where you live.
-Some states do not allow pharmacies to give certain vaccines.) - For most adult Part D vaccines, you will pay nothing. - For other Part D vaccines, you will pay the pharmacy your coinsurance or copayment for the vaccine itself which includes the cost of giving you the vaccine. - Our plan will pay the remainder of the costs. - Situation 2: You get the Part D vaccination at your doctor's office. - When you get the vaccine, you may have to pay for the entire cost of the vaccine itself and the cost for the provider to give it to you. - You can then ask our plan to pay our share of the cost by using the procedures that are described in Chapter 7. - For most adult Part D vaccines, you will be reimbursed the full amount you paid.
-For other Part D vaccines, you will be reimbursed the amount you paid less any coinsurance or
+Some states do not allow pharmacies to give certain vaccines.) - For most adult Part D vaccines, you will pay nothing. - For other Part D vaccines, you will pay the pharmacy your coinsurance or copayment for the vaccine itself which includes the cost of giving you the vaccine. - Our plan will pay the remainder of the costs.

+Situation 2: You get the Part D vaccination at your doctor's office.

+- When you get the vaccine, you may have to pay for the entire cost of the vaccine itself and the cost for the provider to give it to you. - You can then ask our plan to pay our share of the cost by using the procedures that are described in Chapter 7. - For most adult Part D vaccines, you will be reimbursed the full amount you paid.
+For other Part D vaccines, you will be reimbursed the amount you paid less any coinsurance or copayment for the vaccine (including administration), and less any difference between the amount the doctor charges and what we normally pay.
+(If you get "Extra Help," we will reimburse you for this difference.)

-- Situation 3: You buy the Part D vaccine itself at the network pharmacy, and then take it to your doctor's office where they give you the vaccine. - For most adult Part D vaccines, you will pay nothing for the vaccine itself. - For other Part D vaccines, you will pay the pharmacy your coinsurance or copayment for the vaccine itself. - When your doctor gives you the vaccine, you may have to pay the entire cost for this service. - You can then ask our plan to pay our share of the cost by using the procedures described in Chapter 7. - For most adult Part D vaccines, you will be reimbursed the full amount you paid.
+Situation 3: You buy the Part D vaccine itself at the network pharmacy, and then take it to your doctor's office where they give you the vaccine.

+- For most adult Part D vaccines, you will pay nothing for the vaccine itself. - For other Part D vaccines, you will pay the pharmacy your coinsurance or copayment for the vaccine itself. - When your doctor gives you the vaccine, you may have to pay the entire cost for this service. - You can then ask our plan to pay our share of the cost by using the procedures described in Chapter 7. - For most adult Part D vaccines, you will be reimbursed the full amount you paid.
 For other Part D vaccines, you will be reimbursed the amount you paid less any coinsurance for the vaccine administration and less and difference between the amount the doctor charges and what we normally pay.
 (If you get "Extra Help," we will reimburse you for this difference.)

-CHAPTER 7: Asking us to pay our share of a bill you have received for covered medical services or drugs
+Asking us to pay our share of a bill you have received for covered medical services or drugs